Holy Trinity is well endowed with beautiful stained glass windows.

 The windows in the nave are laid out such that five female saints are depicted in the South Aisle and five male saints in the North Aisle.
 All were people of great faith and endeavour who have been an inspiration to generations of Christians.

-The photographs on this page are the work of Dr Raymond Parks of Edinburgh, to whom we are extremely grateful.
+Other than the image at the top of this page, the photographs (many still to be added) are the work of Dr Raymond Parks of Edinburgh, to whom we are extremely grateful.

 The windows are as follows:

 James Ballantine & Son were glass stainers based in Edinburgh.

 The London-based companies of Clayton & Bell, C. E Kempe, Burlison & Grylls and J. C. Bewsey were among the most prestigious glass stainers and painters of their day.

 Charles Eamer Kempe (1837-1907) trained with Clayton & Bell and Thomas Baillie & Co., before setting up his own London studio in 1866.
 The Kempe Trust seeks to maintain interest in Kempe and his work.